Asad Noor: Legal issues

 In early 2019, Noor was granted bail for the second time.
 Fearing for his safety after his release, Noor secretly fled Bangladesh in February.
 He has been living underground outside Bangladesh ever since and continues his online activism on Facebook and YouTube.

 Harassment of his family members

-On 18 July 2020, plainclothes policemen picked up six of Noor's family members from his hometown of Amtali in Barguna district.
+On 18 July 2020, plainclothes policemen picked up six of Noor's family members from his hometown of Amtali in Barguna.
 They were taken to Amtali police station, where his father was forced to call Noor and ask him to remove all video posts from his Facebook page, leading international human rights organizations like Human Rights Watch, Amnesty International, Asian Human Rights Commission and Robert F. Kennedy Human Rights to raise their concern about the incident.